HomeOriginal Research › Expansion & Franchising

 FAQ

-Can I finance the second location with the first's cash flow?
+Can I finance the second location with the first one's cash?

-Can I finance the second location with the first's cash flow?
+Can I finance the second location with the first one's cash?

 Data & sources